TVageesan/camera_ws/README.md

         ros2 run rqt_image_view rqt_image_view

-Next, navigate into the package and change the code in v4l2_camera_node.
+Next, navigate into ~/camera_ws/src/ros2_v4l2_camera package and change the code in parameters.cpp

+Find

         video_device - string, default: "/dev/video0" (default is 0, which is your laptop webcam)

+And make the following change

-        Change /dev/video0 to /dev/video2 (USB Camera)
+        /dev/video0 to /dev/video2 (USB Camera)

 ## Running of Nodes